nick-kadutskyi/raycast-apple-mail-manager/README.md

-# Move selected messages
+# Mail Manager

-Moves selected message in Apple Mail to a selected folder
+Helps to manager Apple Mail folders and messages